jamesalster/QuickDataTables/readme.md

 * **calculate.jl**: two functions, where the calculations take place.
     * *calculate_row()* : takes a RowVariable and CrossBreak and  method, calculates the individual tables by iterating through the crossbreak calling *calcuate_single_break()*, and then joins them together
     * *calculate_single_break()* : takes a RowVariable, method and single part of the crossbreak and actually performs the relevant calculation.
 * **make_data_tables.jl**: the main wrapper function.
 This takes all the info required, and calculates the tables iterating over the rows with *calculate_row()*, specifiying the apprioriate methods and formatting the final output.
+This also handles the automatic NET logic.
 * **read_data.jl**: a simple convenience function for reading .csv or .sav files as a dataframe.
 Could add other filetypes in here.

 ## To-do

 * add significance testing
-* auto NETs
 * consider excel formatting (long term)